 Roxy’s puppy training has got us started on the basics, but we’re not stopping there.
 We’ve enrolled her in a more advanced training class beginning in the spring.
 That leaves us a couple of months to work on the things we learned in puppy class before we learn a whole lot more!
 Stay tuned for updates on Roxy’s progress.

 On a personal note, I can’t say enough good things about the puppy class we attended.
 I would certainly recommend taking your puppy to one if you can.
+I’ve also put together a post on the gear Roxy used for her puppy training class.
+Check it out!

 If you’d like to learn more about how we decided on a lab/pointer cross and a few things to think about before taking the leap and getting a trail dog puppy, check out my article, “The Trail Dog Chronicles: Our First Mountain Bike Trail Dog!”